mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Direct Paths

-As described in {{ratchet-tree-commits}}, each MLS message needs to transmit node values along the direct path of a leaf.
+As described in {{ratchet-tree-commits}}, each MLS message needs to transmit a ClientInitKey leaf and node values along its direct path.
-The path contains a public key for the leaf node, and a public key and encrypted secret value for intermediate nodes in the path.
-In both cases, the path is ordered from the leaf to the root;
-each node MUST be the parent of its predecessor.
+The path contains a public key and encrypted secret value for all intermediate nodes in the path above the leaf.
+The path is ordered from the closest node to the leaf to the root; each node MUST be the parent of its predecessor.

 ~~~~~
 struct {